tommasocarraro-sony/recsys-agent/README.md

 `python recsys_training.py`

-During the first executions, you will encounter some RecBole problems related to Numpy.
-Fix the issues by following what is printed.
-You should change some types in RecBole and put a `weights_only=False` in a `torch.load` command.
-Just follow what is printed.

-After fixing all the problems, your training should end correctly.

-Then, you must start Docker.
+After the successful training of the model, you must start Docker.

-Finally, you can run the application using:
+Finally, you can run the application by running the following command from the root folder of the project:

 `python app_main.py`